Top 100 Content Marketing Question: How to measure the success of your content marketing efforts?

 You can simplify marketing success measures even more.
-Find the “rule of thumb” that works for marketing in your company.
+Find the a simple pragmatic guideline that works for marketing in your company.

-For example, I worked with a chief financial officer (CFO) to come up with this Marketing rule of thumb.
+For example, I worked with a chief financial officer (CFO) to come up with this Marketing guideline.
 For each additional $1 in marketing expense, the Marketing Department needed to produce $3 in additional revenue.
 That’s what it took for the company to achieve profitable incremental growth.

-This simple rule of thumb guided the company to make profitable investments in marketing.
+This simple rule guided the company to make profitable investments in marketing.
 Everyone in the Marketing Department understood exactly what we needed to do.